 The core problem in business is that the business continues to run with adequate tools and approaches – like it has for the last 50 years, but the world is changing rapidly around us.
 Information amounts, availability, acceleration of information types are all challenges to individuals trying to make intelligent decisions.

-In many cases, BI implementation adds little value to decision making.
-There are examples in the marketplace in which BI has significant impact on organization’s value.
+In many cases, AI/ML implementation adds little value to decision making.
+There are examples in the marketplace in which AI has significant impact on organization’s value.

-BI – a much vaunted term – in the banking world – as a rule – did not look at ALL the information and therefore could only develop answers and approaches that were departmental or functional.
+AI/ML – much vaunted terms – in the banking world – as a rule – did not look at ALL the information and therefore could only develop answers and approaches that were departmental or functional.
 Risk in Banking has to look at all risk factors in a holistic manner bringing all disparate information bases together to create knowledge.

 How did the banking system get so over-leveraged with all the financial reporting, regulatory body and so on?
 Might be a way to convey it.
 Should we focus on a less lofty example?

-Can we find something that proves BI adds little value to decision making.
-A really shitty example.
+Can we find something that proves AI adds little value to decision making.

 How did the banking system get so over-leveraged with all the financial reporting, regulatory body and so on?